kyma-project/examples/CONTRIBUTING.md

 ### Continuous integration

 A CI/CD configuration file accompanies each example to ensure its validity as part of the automation pipeline.
-However, since CI is temporarily not publicly available, the reviewer must check if the related CI job has completed successfully.
+However, since CI is temporarily not publicly available, the reviewer must check if the related CI job has completed successfully after running it manually.

 ### Acceptance tests